strathmore-uni/REST/README.md

 python app.py
 Access the API The API server will be running locally at http://127.0.0.1:5000.
-You can access the endpoints using this URL.
+You can access the endpoints using this URL "http://127.0.0.1:5000/products"
 Testing the API Endpoints
 Manual Testing with cURL
 You can test the API endpoints manually using cURL.
 Here are examples of how to interact with the API.